Characterization of non-adaptive Clifford channels: Introduction

-In this work, we show that channels described by stabilizer circuits without classical control (or with restricted class of), which we call non-adaptive Clifford channels, have especially simple structure and information-theoretic properties.
-First we propose a characterization of Clifford channels in terms of three equivalent descriptions: by complete stabilizer preserving property, by the stabilizerness of Choi state, by stabilizer circuit representability.
-After that, we find that up to Clifford unitary equivalence any such channel is constructed of: identity channels, full dephasing channels, state $\ket{0}$ and chaotic state $\chi$ preparations and qubit discardings.
-Then we prove that all channels preserving stabilizer states are Clifford.
-This also allows to better understand the structure of stabilizer state preparation channels, Pauli measurement channels and affine classical channels.
+The proof of this result is distributed to a number of Theorems and Lemmata throughout the paper.
+Knowing this characterization, one finds that up to Clifford unitary equivalence any Clifford channel is constructed of: identity channels, dephasing channels, state $\ket{0}$ and chaotic state $\chi$ preparations, and qubit discardings \cite{Looi_2011}.
+The results also allow to better understand the structure of classical-to-quantum stabilizer state preparation channels, Pauli measurement channels and affine classical channels.

 The paper is structured as follows.
 In Section~\ref{sec:preliminaries} we establish the notation and give necessary preliminaries about stabilizer circuits.
-In Section~\ref{sec:characterisation} we prove characterisation theorems for classes of Clifford channels.
-In Section~\ref{sec:normal_form} we prove that any Clifford channel can be reduced to a certain normal form, which makes it possible to compute information capacities.
-In Section~\ref{sec:stabilizer_preserving} we further investigate stabilizer preserving properties of Clifford channels.
+In Section~\ref{sec:characterization} we prove some characterization theorems for classes of unitary, isometric and arbitrary non-adaptive Clifford channels.
+In Section~\ref{sec:normal_form} we discuss how any Clifford channel can be reduced to a certain normal form, which makes it possible to compute its information capacities.
+In Section~\ref{sec:stabilizer_preserving} we further investigate stabilizer preserving properties of Clifford channels and complete the proof of the main result.
 Finally, in Section~\ref{sec:conlusion} we give a brief conclusion and elaborate on possible future research.